Women Through History: Women's Experience Through the Ages

 The feminist revolution of the sixties and seventies went on to change women's experience forever.
 While full equality has now been reached it is now natural to see female politicians, doctors, business leaders, and writers.
 It seems crazy now that a woman could be dismissed as automatically dumber than a man, or that a woman could be barred from a profession because of her gender (Catholic priesthood notwithstanding!).

-At the end of the day what is important is that women today in our society do have a choice about how they want to be, and behave and how they spend their time.
+At the end of the day what is important is that women have a choice about how they want to be, and behave and how they spend their time.
 Women through history have not always had that choice - often society has placed strict controls on them.
 We owe a debt of gratitude the women who went before us and changed the rules forever.